laurielowel/About-Me/README.md

 # **Welcome!**
+## Truly, thank you for supporting the mission!
+## Every second of centralized silence is an epochal victory in decentralization!
 ## **Hi, I'm Laurie Lowell — welcome to my GitHub!**

 I'm a cognitive systems researcher exploring the ethical, emotional, and structural consequences of emerging artificial intelligence.
 My background blends human-computer interaction, neuroscience, and information theory to understand how power dynamics, language, and recursion converge at the frontier of AI.